darirak/facebook-clone/README.md

 * **Facebook replica that allows a user to login, post a message/image and have it stored in the database alongside other feed content.**
   * Features of the project:
-    * Functionalities: Add/Remove Like, Comment, Add/Remove Picture for Post
+    * Functionalities: Add/Remove Like, Comment, Upload Picture
     * Real-Time Feed: Number of the Likes-Comments, Timestamp, any new incoming Post
     * Responsive Design (Tailwind CSS based)
     * React-Moment (Saves the exact date of posts in Firestore Database)
-    * Firestore for Data Handling (Feed Posts, Comments)
+    * Firestore for Data Handling (Feed Content)
-    * Firebase Storage (Images from Feed Posts)
+    * Firebase Storage (Stores Images uploaded by users)
     * NextJS + Firebase Authentication

 ### Built Using